Dedication (publishing): Themes

 A book dedication can provide a fascinating glimpse into the life and times of the author.
 For example, Lord Byron (1788–1824) engaged in a famous feud with Robert Southey, who was then England's Poet Laureate.
 Byron wrote a mocking 17-verse dedication to his epic poem Don Juan in which he savagely pilloried Southey as a dull, reactionary "warbler" who had abandoned his political principles for favor and financial reward.

 Book dedications can reflect the tastes and mores of society.
 Whereas many Elizabethan dedications were erudite and witty, some modern authors have abandoned literary pretense, sometimes using profanity to shock or amuse their audiences.

 Book dedications have also been used to make political statements, such as the condemnation of war and inequality.
 Author Toni Morrison dedicated Beloved, her 1987 Pulitzer Prize-winning novel about a fugitive slave who killed her own daughter, to "Sixty Million and more."

 Today

 In newer books, the dedication is located on a "dedication page" on its own, usually on the recto page after the main title page inside the front matter.
 It can occupy one or multiple lines depending on its importance.
 It can also be "in a longer version as a dedication letter or dedication preface at the book's beginning".

-Today, book dedications tend to be short, often thanking partners, family, friends or muses, in the form of a personal note.
-They are basically a means to express gratitude.
-Sometimes a book is dedicated to the memory of a loved one, or to a cause.
+Today, book dedications tend to be short, often thanking partners, family, friends, or muses in the form of a personal note.
+A book may also be dedicated to the memory of a loved one, or to a cause.

 Handwritten dedication

-The dedication is not to be confounded with the handwritten dedication of a single copy: the presentation copy.
+The dedication is not to be confused with the handwritten dedication of a single copy: the presentation copy.